philsinatra/IDM231/instructor_materials/IDM231-03-variables.md

 ^ You can perform operations on any number of individual values (see next page) to determine a single value.
 For example...

 ^ The value of area is now 6.
-Here the expression 3 * 2 evaluates into 6.
-This example also uses the assignment operator, so the result of the expression 3 * 2 is stored in the variable called area.
+Here the expression three times two evaluates into 6.
+This example also uses the assignment operator, so the result of the expression three times two is stored in the variable called area.

 ---